 …to facilitate the teaching, learning and assessment of basic dental skills for veterinary nursing and veterinary medicine students..
 An evaluation of it was reported by Lumbis et al, 2012.

 The following includes literature cited above or which is relevant to the issue of training in veterinary nursing and technology.
 The titles are linked either to a publicly available copy of the document or to a digital object identifier.
-In the latter case, information is provided about how to obtain a copy from other sources or from HEVM if to be used only for educational purposes.

 - Lumbis, Rachel H.; Gregory, Susan P. and Baillie, Sarah.
 2012.
 “Evaluation of a dental model for training veterinary students.”
 Journal of Veterinary Medical Education 39(2):128-135.